KEEPING LORD'S WORLD CLASS

 © Copyright 2014

-1. The Elite Award is open to any professional cricketer who has made the biggest contribution to the “Spirit of Cricket” in the 2013 English cricket season.
-The criteria for assessing “Spirit of Cricket” shall be as follows: • “Outstanding Sportsmanship”; • “Fair Play”; and • “Respect” for opponents, umpires and the game’s traditional values.
+1. The CMJ Spirit of Cricket Elite Award (the “Award”) is open to any professional cricketer who has made the biggest contribution to the “Spirit of Cricket” in the 2014 English cricket season.
+The criteria for assessing “Spirit of Cricket” shall be as follows:

-6. The BBC and/or MCC may contact the nominator to verify certain facts and/or events.
+3. The BBC and/or MCC may contact a player’s club to verify certain facts and/or events.
 This should not be interpreted as anything other than an information gathering exercise.
 Further ongoing research may also be undertaken by the BBC and/or MCC if required.

-8. The BBC and MCC’s decision as to the winning School is final.
-No correspondence relating to the Award will be entered into, with the exception of a letter of confirmation of the Award provided to the winning School.
+4. The BBC and MCC’s decision as to the winning player is final.
+No correspondence relating to the Award will be entered into, with the exception of a letter of confirmation of the Award provided to the winning player.

-10. The BBC and MCC reserve the right to: (i) vary these Terms and Conditions, including but not limited to the opening and closing times for nominations; (ii) disqualify any nominee who breaches the rules or has acted fraudulently in any way; or (iii) cancel the Award, at any stage, if in its opinion it is deemed necessary or if circumstances arise outside its control.
+6. The BBC and MCC reserve the right to: (i) vary these Terms and Conditions, including but not limited to the opening and closing times for nominations or (ii) cancel the Award, at any stage, if in its opinion it is deemed necessary or if circumstances arise outside its control.

-13. Where relevant, this Award accords with the BBC's Code of Conduct for Competitions and Voting, details of which can be found on the BBC'S Standards and Guidelines website http://www.bbc.co.uk/competitioncode.
+9. Where relevant, this Award accords with the BBC's Code of Conduct for Competitions and Voting, details of which can be found on the BBC’s Standards and Guidelines website http://www.bbc.co.uk/competitioncode.